microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/softwareoathauthenticationmethod-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of a user's [Software OATH token authentication method](../resources/softwareoathauthenticationmethod.md) objects and their properties.
+Retrieve a list of a user's [software OATH token authentication method](../resources/softwareoathauthenticationmethod.md) objects and their properties.

 ## Permissions